-"I really liked these hot out of the oven, but as much reheated.
-I love recipes I can make ahead so I'll try this again and see how they are."
+"I really liked these hot out of the oven, but not so much reheated.
+I love recipes I can make ahead, so I'll try this again and see how they are."

 "Delicious Recipe!!
 I made these in mini muffin size, and in a brownie pan, with DOUBLE the mushrooms and some garlic, and everyone RAVED.:0) My husband asked if he could take some extra in to work to share with some coworkers, and he never does that!
 This is a keeper, and like others said - this recipe is flexible.
 (But it's GREAT as is!)"